-Additional financial information is provided in the financial statements and management's discussion and analysis for the year-ended December 31, 2023 which are contained in the 2023 Annual Report.
+Additional financial information is provided in the financial statements and management's discussion and analysis for the year-ended December 31, 2024 which are contained in the 2024 Annual Report.
+Investors who wish to do so may view such documents at www.sedarplus.ca.